AdamanTeam/AdamanTeam.github.io/_posts/2018-12-6-Data-Story.md

 --->

-# What kind of food do we import ?
+# The environmental impact of food globalization
-We start our journey by visualizing on a map the cluster of where are the origins of all the food present in the dataset.
+We start by the origins : before being transported and then consumed the food needs to be produced or manufactured somewhere.
+Where is somewhere will you ask ?
+Well we can discover that by drawing on a map all the locations from which the food in our dataset originates.

 *Cluster map of all places of origins present in the dataset*
 <iframe src="https://adamanteam.github.io/cluster_map.html" width="100%" height="400px"></iframe>

-Without surprise, we can see on the map the the locations are more precise in Europe and especially in France, where there is a clear cluster of points of origins for the food.
-This is again due to the very large number of French products.
+We can see on the map that the locations are more precise in Europe where the majority of our products are from, especially in France where there is a clear cluster of points of origins.
+As we saw previously, since most of our products are located in France this large number of French made products does not surprise us.
+We can also spot locations in North and South America as well as in Asia.

-## France
+## Globalization through the case of France

-Why do we focus on France ?
-Because, as we have seen up until now, the dataset we have contains mostly food product sold in France, therefore we will get the most interesting results.
+As we already saw France is the country which has the richest amount of data, of consumed and produced products in our data.
+This is why we now chose focus on France as this is by studying specifically this country that we will get the most interesting results.
+A first step to observe the globalization would then be to look at where does the food consumed in France come from ?

 *Map of all origins of ingredients exported to France*
 <iframe src="https://adamanteam.github.io/geodesic_map.html" width="100%" height="400px"></iframe>